syncfusion-content/windowsforms-docs/WindowsForms/colorpickerbutton/Overview.md

 ---
 layout: post
-title: Overview | WindowsForms | Syncfusion
+title: Overview of Syncfusion ColorPickerButton for WindowsForms
-description: Overview
+description: An introduction about ColorPickerButton which display the Color picker dropdown in combination with a button
 platform: WindowsForms
 control: ColorPickerUIAdv
 documentation: ug